wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 One memonic to make the 5 easier to remember is "CROPS".

 Google adds a "System Design" category.

-The benefits sought from the framework are:

-   * Improve the quality of workloads
-   * Build and deploy faster
-   * Lower or mitigated risks
-   * Make informed decisions
-   * Learn best practices
-   <br /><br />

 ## WA Assessment Tools